 Institutions organize Characters and Entities with like minded ideas, values, goals, and perspectives.
-They provide safety, structure, and formal teachings and training to advance the notions they form around.
+Their presence is manifested in their Institutional Reach, through which they provide safety, structure, and formal teachings and training to advance the notions they form around.
 They can range from informal without any centralized leadership, to terrifyingly bureaucratic filled with deadly politics.
 Members can participate to whatever degree they are willing to commit to, and meet specific requirements for.
 Most organizations are tiered; They provide multiple levels of membership reflecting the overall trustworthiness and value to the organization.
 Meeting all expectations keeps the Character in Good Standing with the institution, which may be a requirement to take advantage of some or all of the benefits gained from it.

 Individual organizations will vary and may have their own versions of the typical expectations.
 All expectations reflect the specific values and concepts around which the institution is organized, and which the member is to some extent, expected to adopt and revere.